Xeneize96/Python-Projects/README.md

 # Python-Projects
-These are projects that I learned doing in classes and my own time
+These are projects that I started to learn with help on my own time.